-This is a listing of members of House Targaryen that appear in the Fantasy series A Song of Ice and Fire.
-Visit here for the main character index.
+This is a listing of members of House Targaryen that appear in A Song of Ice and Fire.

-- Ancestral Weapon: The greatest is Aegon the Conqueror's sword Blackfyre, lost after the Blackfyre Rebellion thought to be in the hands of the Golden Company mercenaries.
+- Ancestral Weapon: The greatest is Aegon the Conqueror's sword Blackfyre, traditionally given to the heir to the Iron Throne.
+It was lost after the Blackfyre Rebellion, is generally thought to be in the hands of the Golden Company mercenaries.
 Another is Dark Sister, the sword wielded by Visenya Targaryen and by Bloodraven.
-Its current whereabouts are unknown.
+As Bloodraven was sent to The Wall by King Aegon V, its current whereabouts are unknown.

 - Animal Motifs: Dragons, of course.

 - In particular, the sigil of House Targaryen was likely inspired by Zmey Gorynych, the three-headed dragon of Slavic mythology.

 - Be Careful What You Wish For: The conquest of Dorne started by Aegon the Conqueror and finished by Daeron the Good would cost the Targaryens dearly (i.e, a rebellion and rival family still scheming to conquer Westeros).

 - Big, Screwed-Up Family: Their house dates back to old Valyria, and in part due to centuries of practising incest more than a few members end up unhinged.
 However, a greater part probably has to do with having a massive entitlement/superiority complex that tends to get passed along as an inherited attitude even without having dragons to back it up with any more.
 Getting taught (repeatedly) how wonderful they're all supposed to be when growing up... or, how greatness or utter failure is only a synapse away (and, have you got lucky, punk?)... will also likely also help screw you up.
 No pressure.